Macy’s (NYSE:M) Updates FY 2022 Earnings Guidance

 Macy’s (NYSE:M – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $4.00-$4.20 for the period, compared to the consensus EPS estimate of $4.51.
+The company provided earnings per share guidance of $4.00-$4.20 for the period, compared to the consensus earnings per share estimate of $4.51.
 The company issued revenue guidance of $24.34 billion-$24.58 billion, compared to the consensus revenue estimate of $24.36 billion.

 Macy’s Price Performance